Quantum inference on a classically trained quantum extreme learning machine: Discussion

-We also envision the classical training of models for Gaussian states in the continuous variable domain.
-For example, the tomographic procedures implemented in \cite{gwak2025completely,triginer2020understanding} showed that the elements $\mathbf{A}$ of the Bogoliubov transformation in \mbox{$\mathbf{a}^{\textup{out}}=\mathbf{A}\mathbf{a}^{\textup{in}}$}, relating the output creation and annihilation operators \mbox{$\mathbf{a}^{\textup{out}}=(\mathbf{a}_\mathrm{s}^{\textup{out}},[\mathbf{a}_\mathrm{s}^{\textrm{out}}]^{\dagger},\mathbf{a}_\mathrm{i}^{\textup{out}},[\mathbf{a}_\mathrm{i}^{\textrm{out}}]^{\dagger})$} (here assumed with zero mean field) to the input $\mathbf{a}^{\textup{in}}$ in a general Gaussian process can be extracted from stimulated emission.
-In the case of a Gaussian state undergoing a noiseless Gaussian bosonic channel, which may include the QELM transformation, the input covariance matrix $\mathbf{V}_{\textup{in}}$ of the state transforms as $\mathbf{V}_{\textup{out}}=\mathbf{A}\mathbf{V}_{\textup{in}}\mathbf{A}^{\dagger}$, hence it can be fully determined from a set of intensity-only measurements.
-This set can be used for training, eliminating the need for homodyne detection at that stage.
-The testing phase can then be carried out via homodyne detection on multimode vacuum states.
-Accordingly, intensity measurements replace homodyne detection in the continuous-variable implementation, just as they replace coincidence measurements in the photon-pair case, while coherent seeds take the role of vacuum fluctuations in both scenarios.\\ On the other hand, there are cases in which QELM training on classical states cannot be directly transferred to infer nonclassical correlations, or at least not through straightforward generalizations of the methodologies presented in this work.
-For example, this limitation arises when attempting to learn multi-photon correlations at the output of a boson-sampling device, or when constructing entanglement witnesses for multi-photon states.
-Indeed, no information about the exchange statistics of indistinguishable particles can be inferred from the intensity correlations of classical coherent states, which always factorize as the product of the first-order intensity correlations of each individual beam.\\ In conclusion, we have introduced and experimentally demonstrated a new paradigm for training QELMs which uses classical inputs to infer nonclassical features of unknown quantum states.
-The approach, inspired by stimulated emission tomography, and here implemented on the frequency-bin basis, enables a drastic reduction in training time while simultaneously improving the signal-to-noise ratio, mitigating experimental drifts, and avoiding any resource overheads.
-We showcase excellent performance across multiple supervised-learning tasks, including entanglement witnessing, high-dimensional entanglement detection, and learning of the nonlinear Hamiltonian underlying photon-pair generation.\\ Looking ahead, we foresee extending this method to other quantum features and additional degrees of freedom, with promising prospects for applications in continuous-variable Gaussian states.
-More broadly, we believe that this paradigm, linking macroscopic observables to nonclassical features of quantum systems, can be transferred to other domains, such as condensed-matter and atomic physics, opening new avenues for faster and more robust training of machine-learning models for quantum feature extraction.
+In conclusion, we have introduced and experimentally demonstrated a new paradigm for training QELMs which uses classical inputs to infer nonclassical features of unknown quantum states.
+The approach, here implemented on the frequency-bin basis, enables a drastic reduction in training time while simultaneously improving the signal-to-noise ratio, mitigating experimental drifts, and avoiding any resource overheads.
+We showcase excellent performance across multiple supervised-learning tasks, including entanglement witnessing, high-dimensional entanglement detection, and learning of the nonlinear Hamiltonian underlying photon-pair generation.
+Looking ahead, we foresee extending this method beyond two qudits, with promising prospects for applications to continuous-variable Gaussian states and, more generally, for enabling faster and more robust training of machine-learning models for quantum feature extraction.